jagerua/Kottans/README.md

 </details>

 > Thats was good training for me.
 I used to play those games before, so its always nice to refresh knowlages.

+   ## HTML і CSS: Hooli-style Popup

+   > Thats new experiance for me, to create popup.
+When i been working on it i use some help, i get some information from other sources.
+   > As far as i see this task would look and work better useing JS.